CurtisJLButler/Crunchy-Roll-Light-Theme/README.md

-# Crunchy-Roll-Light-Theme
+# Crunchy Roll Light
-## This is a tampermonkey script.
 A light theme for Crunchyroll because there is no official light theme.
 This is also my first public script.
+This script is for tampermonkey.